fasteddy516/pi-udev-media-automount/README.md

 ```

 Note that these files are sourced as shell scripts, so it's possible to include logic in them in case you want to conditionally apply some configuration.

+## Differences from _udev-media-automount_
+_pi-usb-automount_ differs from _udev-media-automount_ in that it:

+- Is intended for - and tested on - Raspberry Pis

+- Is easily installable (_and removeable!_) in Raspberry Pi OS via a `.deb` package

+- Only mounts devices identified as `sd[a-z]` (i.e. `sda`, `sdb`, etc.)  Devices identified as `vd`, `mmcblk` or `nvme` are all ignored.

+- Uses a different, more generic naming convention for mount points; `/media/usb0`, `/media/usb1`, etc.

+## Contributing
+If you have questions, problems, feature requests, etc. please post them to the
+[Issues section on Github](https://github.com/fasteddy516/pi-usb-automount/issues).
+If you would like to contribute, please let me know.